-Figure 5: The socket semantics channel with epoll as an example.
+Fig. 5.
+The socket semantics channel with epoll as an example.
 GuestLib and ServiceLib translate semantics to NQEs, and queues in the NK devices perform NQE transmission.
 Job and completion queues are for socket operations and execution results, send queues are for socket operations with data, and receive queues are for events of newly received data.
 Application data processing is not shown.

+We adopt an interrupt-driven polling method (§4.6) to mitigate the CPU overhead.
 If nk_poll() does not find any relevant NQE, it sleeps until CoreEngine wakes up the NK device when new NQEs arrive to its receive queue.
 GuestLib then parses the NQEs to check if any sockets are in the epoll instances, and wakes up the epoll to return to application.
 An epoll_wait() can also be returned by a timeout.

-4.3 NQE Switching across Lockless Queues
+C. NQE Switching Across Lockless Queues